skupt/crypto/README.md

 Malicious users will always exist, so it will be really beneficial if at least we can rate limit them (based on IP)
 -----
+Malicious users are limited by IpFilter class that implemented in `ip-filter` branch.
+Default settings are not more than 10 requests/minute starting from second reset of counter (first time it allow 20 requests/min)